aleyoscar/beancount-inquiry/README.md

 ## Dependencies

-This project uses [typer](https://typer.tiangolo.com/) for the CLI and [beanquery](https://github.com/beancount/beanquery) for running the queries
+This project uses [beancount](https://github.com/beancount/beancount) to parse the ledger and [beanquery](https://github.com/beancount/beanquery) for running the queries.